The Fury (1978 film): Cast

 Actress Hilary Thompson (Cheryl) had her dialogue redubbed by an uncredited Betty Buckley.

 Production

 In an interview with The Talks, De Palma said that he had 8 or 9 high-speed cameras to film Cassavetes exploding in the film's conclusion: "The first time we did it, it didn't work.
 The body parts didn't go towards the right cameras and this whole set was covered with blood.
 And it took us almost a week to get back to do take two".

+Release

+The Fury opened theatrically in the United States and Canada on March 10, 1978.
+The film had its New York City and Los Angeles premieres on March 15, 1978.